Optimal quantum operations at zero energy cost: Extension to mixed states

 \subsection{The ultimate probabilistic fidelity}

-We now provide the exact value of the maximum fidelity for the transition $\rho \to |\psi\>\<\psi|$ when no restriction is imposed on the probability of success. \begin{theo} For a finite dimensional Hilbert space, the maximum fidelity over all energy-preserving operations is given by
+We now provide the exact value of the maximum fidelity for the transition $\rho \to |\psi\>\<\psi|$ when no restriction is imposed on the probability of success. \begin{theo} For a finite-dimensional Hilbert space, the maximum fidelity over all energy-preserving operations is given by

 where $ \| A \|_\infty = \max_{ \| |\psi\> \|=1} \, \| A |\psi\> \|$ denotes the operator norm and $\rho^T$ denotes the transpose of $\rho$.
 For a quantum operation achieving fidelity $F_{\max}$, the maximum probability of success is equal to